I woke up because a warm hand was holding my hand which was dangling over the bed.

 I woke up and into a 'dream-like' awareness and exclaimed, "Oh, it's you!"

 My father was beside my bed, holding my hand.
+His hand was radiating warmth.

 I saw his smiling face; younger and surrounded by white light.